 - What haven’t I asked you that I need to know?

-Each of the real estate agents you talk to are trying to win your business.
-So, they’ll want to run the conversation and talk to the points they feel best represent them.
-That’s fine for the most part, they’ll cover a lot of the material you need to know.
+Each real estate agent you talk to wants to win your business.
+They’ll likely drive the conversation and talk up their most attractive qualities.
+That works because the agent covers a lot of the material you need to know.

-- 5 minutes: Get the basics out of the way.
+- Get the basics out of the way

-- 5 minutes: Get a feel for how they do what they do.
+- Get a feel for how they do what they do

 1. Let’s get down to basics